spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/install-pcg.md

 - A Nutanix Prism Element cluster created.

+- A Kubernetes cluster created that has network connectivity with Nutanix Prism.
+This cluster will connect the Nutanix cloud with Palette via the PCG.
+Various types of Kubernetes clusters can be used to deploy the PCG.
+If you need guidance in creating a Nutanix cluster to deploy your PCG, check out the [Set Up Environment and Deploy Cluster](#set-up-environment-and-deploy-cluster) section below, that describes one possible option.

-- A Nutanix subnet created in Nutanix Prism Central that will be assigned to the virtual machines (VMs) deployed in this cluster.
+- A Nutanix subnet created in Nutanix Prism Central that will be assigned to the virtual machines (VMs) deployed in the Kubernetes cluster.

 - A Nutanix cloud registered with Palette.
 For more information, review [Register Nutanix Cloud](register-nutanix-cloud.md).

 - A Nutanix Cluster API (CAPI) OS image.
 For guidance on creating the image, refer to [Building CAPI Images for Nutanix Cloud Platform](https://image-builder.sigs.k8s.io/capi/providers/nutanix.html#building-capi-images-for-nutanix-cloud-platform-ncp).

-- A Kubernetes cluster created that has network connectivity with Nutanix Prism.
-This cluster will connect the Nutanix cloud with Palette via the PCG.
-Various types of Kubernetes clusters can be used to deploy the PCG.
-For guidance in  creating a Nutanix cluster to deploy your PCG, check out the [Setup] section below, that describes one possible option using the process documented in the [Nutanix Getting Started](https://opendocs.nutanix.com/capx/v1.1.x/getting_started/) resource.

 ## Install PCG